 Like Gas-san, Yudono-san closes during the winter months, although it is still feasible to visit in poor weather thanks to its road access.
 Because Yudono-san is the mountain symbolizing rebirth, it is typically the final Dewa Sanzan shrine visited by pilgrims after Haguro-san (birth) and Gas-san (death).

 Driving from central Tsuruoka to Yudono-san takes about 45-60 minutes one way.
-The last three kilometers are a toll road (400-600 yen depending on the size of the car) that leads to the shrine's parking lot from where the shrine can be reached in a short shuttle bus ride (200 yen one way, 300 yen round trip) or in a steep 10- 15 minute walk.
+The last three kilometers are a toll road (400-600 yen depending on the size of the car) that leads to the shrine's parking lot from where the shrine can be reached in a short shuttle bus ride (200 yen one way) or in a steep 10- 15 minute walk.